Salicylic acid: History

 Hippocrates, Galen, Pliny the Elder, and others knew that decoctions containing salicylate could ease pain and reduce fevers.

 It was used in Europe and China to treat these conditions.
 This remedy is mentioned in texts from Ancient Egypt, Sumer, and Assyria.

 The Cherokee and other Native Americans use an infusion of the bark for fever and other medicinal purposes.
 In 2014, archaeologists identified traces of salicylic acid on seventh-century pottery fragments found in east-central Colorado.

-The Reverend Edward Stone, a vicar from Chipping Norton, Oxfordshire, England, reported in 1763 that the bark of the willow was effective in reducing a fever.
+Edward Stone, a vicar from Chipping Norton, Oxfordshire, England, reported in 1763 that the bark of the willow was effective in reducing a fever.

 An extract of willow bark, called salicin, after the Latin name for the white willow (Salix alba), was isolated and named by German chemist Johann Andreas Buchner in 1828.
 A larger amount of the substance was isolated in 1829 by Henri Leroux, a French pharmacist.
 Raffaele Piria, an Italian chemist, was able to convert the substance into a sugar and a second component, which on oxidation becomes salicylic acid.